Las Catalinas, Costa Rica

 Las Catalinas is unlike anything else you will find in Costa Rica.
 To give you a little background, the Catalinas property was purchased by a businessman from the United States named Charles Brewer.

-Brewer was interested in the idea of New Urbanism and decided to construct Las Catalinas around these principals.
+Brewer was interested in the idea of New Urbanism and decided to construct Las Catalinas around these principles.

 So, anyway, that is how Las Catalinas is set up.
-The town square has a few restaurants, public restrooms, a pre-school, and maybe more businesses will be added soon.
+The town square has a few restaurants, public restrooms, a preschool, and more businesses will be added soon.
 This square is located just in front of the beach, making it easy to access.

 Nearest International Airport